Toronto Gardener Pleads Guilty To Killing 8 Men, Some Of Whom Were Buried In Planters

 "I knew a man who was always energetic, enthusiastic, eager to get on to the next thing," she said after attending Tuesday's hearing, according to the CBC.
 "And this is just a shuffling, broken man, as he should be."

 McArthur is scheduled to be sentenced on Feb.
 4. As the CBC notes, the key remaining question is whether the confessed killer will serve life sentences concurrently or consecutively.
-At the least, the news agency reports, McArthur wouldn't be eligible for parole until he's 91 years old.
+At the least, the news agency reports, McArthur will not be eligible for parole until he is 91 years old.